 The main adverse events at WVTT were:

 Water vapor thermal therapy was tested and appears to work on larger prostates exceeding 80 mL in size (Pham H, Sharma P (2018)).

-Men with severe LUTS usually unwilling to do surgery due to adverse events related to anesthetic risk and sexual side effects.
-WVTT has been using lately with a growing rate to treat men with bothersome BPH symptoms who wish to avoid invasive surgery while preserving sexual function.
+Men with severe LUTS are usually unwilling to do surgery due to adverse events related to anesthetic risk and sexual side effects.
+WVTT has been used lately with a growing rate to treat men with bothersome BPH symptoms who wish to avoid invasive surgery while preserving sexual function.